DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 * **Good Standing Fee Needed:** Fee needed in order to self-destruct the contract

-* **Chairman Fee:** Percentage that is given to the iChairman as compensation for nomination, watching for "trolls", and executing the contract.
+* **Chairman Fee:** Percentage that is given to the Chairman as compensation for nomination, watching for "trolls", and executing the contract.

 **Init:** No need to registers itself with the Registrar Contract, because it was instantiated by it, so already knows the address, the fee needed, etc. Just set's the "Deadline" in order to indicate the line between fixed token bid sale and reverse dutch auction.

 **Bid:** Takes 2 parameters, what they're bid is and second is a means for communication.
 Checks to make sure amount is equal to or more than the price and acts accordingly (if past the 5 day mark then calculates what the price should be by retrieving the "**Secondary Market Decrease Rate"** and multiplying it by the days, and rewards instantly)

-**Execute Contract:** Only accessible to the iChairman.
+**Execute Contract:** Only accessible to the Chairman.
 His responsibility is to verify that the new address owner is not like the wife of the forced out user that is bidding on behalf of the forced out member.
-This could easily be thwarted, so I question putting it in at all, but figure I might as well make a note of it for the iChairman.
+This could easily be thwarted, so I question putting it in at all, but figure I might as well make a note of it for the Chairman.
 On execution the contract sends the chairman fee, and signals to the Registrar Contract to transfer the token.

 **Signal Close:** Allows chairman to signal that sale will close in 24 hours, believes a consensus has been reached on price of tokens.
 Set's active to false.